Legal Advice for Compensation Insurance Claims & TPD Payouts

 Whiplash Compensation Average Payout

 The average payout for a successful whiplash claim varies depending on the injury’s severity, your case’s circumstances, and your state compensation legislation.
-According to recent data, these are average settlements:
+According to recent data, these are average lump sum payouts:

-However, some severe cases have a larger whiplash payout.
-Typically, insurance companies hide behind their “standard” whiplash injury compensation and refuse to go higher.
+However, some severe injuries have a larger whiplash payout.
+Typically, insurance companies hide behind their “standard” whiplash injury compensation and refuse to go higher when paying personal injury benefits.

 Learn how compensation payouts are calculated >

 Every Queensland motorist must have compulsory third-party insurance or CTP insurance.
 The common CTP insurers are Allianz, QBE, RACQ and Suncorp.
-When you are a victim of whiplash injuries and file a successful claim, the negligent driver’s insurance company pays for your compensation.
+When you suffer whiplash injuries and file a successful claim, the at-fault driver’s third-party insurance company pays for your compensation.

 More about CTP Claims >

-Different legislation may apply to your injury claim depending on how your whiplash accident occurred.
+Strict time limits apply to insurance claims depending on how your whiplash accident occurred.
 In Queensland, section 42 of the Personal Injuries Proceedings Act 2002 specifies the time limits for claiming injury damages for whiplash; however, the Motor Accident Insurance Act 1994 applies to motor vehicle accidents.

 In the case of car accident whiplash, you must lodge your Notice of Claim Form with the CTP insurer of the at-fault vehicle by the earlier of: